dgaydukov/cert-ocpjp11/files/ocpjp11.md

 final Short s1 = 1;
 short s2 = -s1; // won't compile, s1 is cast to int by default
 ```
-The key here is that final - is the reference to memory, not the value itself, so rules with constants doesn’t apply here.
+The key here is that final - is the reference to memory, not the value itself, so rules with constants don't apply here.
 When you create long with multiplication, it would be treated as int.
 Intellij also show you warning `Numeric overflow Exception`.
 Although `long` can hold more then 10B, `int` is only 2B.
 By default all operations are converted to int, then cast to long, so in below example 10B would be converted to int (which will cause overflow)